international employment law firm alliance L&E Global

 Remedies

 The employer can be incurred liability to compensate the employee for discrimination according to the Discrimination Act.
-Furthermore, if someone is discriminated against by a provision in an individual contract or in a collective bargaining agreement in a manner that is prohibited under the Discrimination Act, the provision shall be modified or declared invalid if the discriminated person requests this.
+Furthermore, if someone is discriminated against by a provision in an individual agreement or in a collective bargaining agreement in a manner that is prohibited under the Discrimination Act, the provision shall be modified or declared invalid if the discriminated person requests this.

 The Equality Ombudsman’s task is to supervise compliance with the Discrimination Act.
 An employer may be obliged to investigate and take measures against harassment at the order of the Equality Ombudsman.
 If such order is not complied with the Equality Ombudsman can issue an order to fulfil the obligation subject to a financial penalty.